luxfi/LPs/LPs/lp-0800-esg-principles-and-commitments.md

 ## Abstract

 This LP establishes the foundational Environmental, Social, and Governance (ESG) framework for Lux Network.
-It defines our material topics, governance structure, metrics and targets, verification approach, and known tradeoffs.
+It defines our material topics structure, metrics and targets, verification approach, and known tradeoffs.
 All other ESG-related LPs (LP-801 through LP-999) reference this document as the canonical source for Lux's sustainability commitments.

 ## Motivation